Cray-HPE/docs-csm/operations/node_management/Configure_NTP_on_NCNs.md

     ntp-timezone: UTC
     ```

-2. Generate new configurations:
+1. Generate new configurations:

     ```bash
     ncn# csi config init
     ```

-3. In the newly created `system/basecamp` directory, copy in and execute the metadata script that is included in the upgrade scripts of this documentation:
+1. Change directory to the newly created `system/basecamp` directory and execute the `upgrade_ntp_timezone_metadata.sh` script.

     ```bash
-    ncn# ./upgrade_ntp_timezone_metadata.sh
+    ncn# cd system/basecamp && /usr/share/doc/csm/upgrade/scripts/upgrade_ntp_timezone_metadata.sh
     ```

-4. Find the relevant file(s) to the node(s) with missing metadata, such as `upgrade-metadata-000000000000.json` based on the mac address of the node.
+1. Find the relevant file for the node with missing metadata (such as `upgrade-metadata-000000000000.json`) based on the MAC address of the node.

-5. Find the xname for the node that needs to be fixed:
+1. Find the component name (xname) for the node that needs to be fixed:

+    Run this command on the node that needs to be fixed in order to determine its xname.

     ```bash
     ncn# cat /etc/cray/xname
     ```

-6. From `ncn-m001` execute the following command to update BSS:
+1. From `ncn-m001`, update BSS:

     ```bash
-    ncn# csi handoff bss-update-cloud-init --user-data="upgrade-metadata-000000000000.json" --limit=<xname>`
+    ncn-m001# csi handoff bss-update-cloud-init --user-data="upgrade-metadata-000000000000.json" --limit=<xname>`
     ```

-7. Continue with the upgrade.
+1. Continue with the upgrade.

-8. Set a token as described in [Identify Nodes and Update Metadata](Rebuild_NCNs/Identify_Nodes_and_Update_Metadata.md)
+1. Set a token as described in [Identify Nodes and Update Metadata](Rebuild_NCNs/Identify_Nodes_and_Update_Metadata.md)

-9. When the upgrade is completed, run this script on each NCN to ensure the time is set correctly:
+1. When the upgrade is completed, run this script on `ncn-m001` in order to ensure the time is set correctly on all NCNs:

-    > If more than nine NCNs are in use on the system, update the for loop in the following command accordingly.

     ```bash
-     ncn-m001# for i in ncn-{w,s}00{1..3} ncn-m00{2..3}; do echo \
+    ncn-m001# for i in $(grep -oP 'ncn-\w\d+' /etc/hosts | sort -u); do
-     "------$i--------"; ssh $i 'TOKEN=$TOKEN /srv/cray/scripts/common/chrony/csm_ntp.py'; done
+    ssh $i "TOKEN=$TOKEN /srv/cray/scripts/common/chrony/csm_ntp.py"; done
     ```

 <a name="fix-broken-configs"></a>

-### Fix Broken Configuration
+## Fix Broken Configuration

 1. Set a token as described in [Identify Nodes and Update Metadata](Rebuild_NCNs/Identify_Nodes_and_Update_Metadata.md)